DoubleARon96/project-4-gamer-group/README.md

 * JSHint – To validate the code within the “script.js” file.
 * Python Syntax Checker PEP8 – To validate all the Python files, making sure they align with PEP8.
 * Lighthouse – To check the website’s performance and accessibility, making sure the best practices are used.

 # Databases
+* ElephantSQL – The final database used for the deployed project.

 ## Testing
 # Code Validation